 Investigation of protein misassembly, misfolding or misprocessing in brain diseases, and the development of pharmacotherapies to interfer with or prevent these protein pathologies.
 There is a focus on neurobiology and proteinbiochemistry.
 Generation of (mis)assembled proteins is investigated at the levels of generation, recognition and degradation in in vitro and in vivo models.

-1. Neurobiology of chronic mental illnesses (CMI) like schizophrenia and recurrent affective disorders.
-Identification and characterization of CMI-associated proteins by proteomics, biochemistry, cell biology.
+2. Neurobiology of chronic mental illnesses (CMI) like schizophrenia and recurrent affective disorders.
+Identification and characterization of CMI-associated protein pathology by proteomics, biochemistry, cell biology.
 Characterizing sporadic CMI as protein misassembly disorders, starting with but not limited to the Disrupted-in-Schizphrenia 1 protein (Bader et al).
-Development of animal models for CMI.
+Development of animal models for CMI (Trossbach et al.).

-4. Cell biology and functional regulation of protein misfolding.
-Generation of conformation-sensitive ligands, monoclonal antibodies and recombinant antibodies for disgnosing and characterizing protein conformational diseases, in particular prion-protein associated diseases and Alzheimer's disease.
+4. Cell biology and functional regulation of protein conformers.
+Generation of conformation-sensitive ligands, monoclonal antibodies and recombinant antibodies for diagnosing and characterizing protein conformational diseases, in particular prion-protein associated diseases and Alzheimer's disease.
 Development of animal models favoring specific protein conformers: see here a video on our tgDimer mouse that expresses exclusively Abeta dimers and is a model for early Alzheimer’s disease (Müller-Schiffmann et al.; Abdel-Hafiz et al.).

-6. Neurobiology of Aging.
-Insoluble and aggregated protein deposits are not only hallmarks of neurodegenerative disorders but are also hallmarks of the aging brain in the form of acculumating lipofuscin and other cellular debris.
+5. Neurobiology of Aging.
+Insoluble and aggregated protein deposits are not only hallmarks of neurodegenerative disorders, but are also hallmarks of the aging brain in the form of accumulating lipofuscin and other cellular debris.
 Dysfunctional protein degradation in the aging post-mitotic cell is investigated by proteomic, biochemical and cell biological techniques and correlated to cognitive dysfunction.
-Cross-influences to protein conformatonal diseases are revealed.
+Cross-influences to protein conformational diseases are revealed.